Third jersey: National Football League

 Teams will generally wear their third jerseys at home, although clubs may wear them as the visiting team as well.
 The Carolina Panthers are known to wear their electric blue jerseys on the road (most notably in Tampa) if the home team opts to wear their white jerseys against the Panthers and depending on the circumstance (primarily in warmer weather situations, where home teams will wear white to force the visiting team to have their uniforms absorb heat rather than reflect it).
 Since introducing a wolf grey alternate in 2012, the Seattle Seahawks have worn their alternates only when on the road.
 The Denver Broncos wore their alternate navy blue jersey with blue pants in a game against the Dallas Cowboys in 2013, and in 2017 the Los Angeles Chargers also wore their alternate powder blue jersey against the Dallas Cowboys for a Thanksgiving Day matchup despite Dallas wearing navy blue.
 The New York Jets have worn their Titans throwback uniform once in 2007 against the Miami Dolphins at Dolphin Stadium in Miami Gardens, and in 2017 the Buffalo Bills also wore their white throwback uniform against the Miami Dolphins in a week 17 meeting when Miami was also wearing their throwbacks.
 The Tennessee Titans, who switched back to navy as the primary color in 2015, wore their alternate Columbia blue jersey with white pants on the road in 2016, 2017, and 2018 when their home opponent forced them to wear their dark colors.
 The Las Vegas Raiders, who previously wore their white jersey with silver numbers for the color rush promotion from 2016 to 2017, wore the alternates for road games at San Francisco in 2018 and at the Los Angeles Chargers in 2020.

 Because the football helmet is such a significant and visible part of the football uniform, some teams also wore alternate helmets when wearing their third jersey.
 This was particularly true for throwback uniforms, such as those worn by the Cowboys (white), Patriots (white), Steelers (yellow), Jets/Titans (blue), and Buccaneers (white).
 The NFL outlawed the use of alternate helmets beginning in the 2013 season.
 This has had impact on some teams wanting to wear their throwback jerseys while other teams are not affected by the limitation.
 Philadelphia Eagles owner Jeffrey Lurie has tried to persuade the league to reverse its one-helmet policy, to allow the Eagles to wear matching kelly green helmets and jerseys.
 However, beginning in 2022, teams will be allowed to wear an alternate helmet if they so choose.

-Outside of league-wide promotions, the only team to not have had an official third uniform as of now are the Kansas City Chiefs.
+Outside of league-wide promotions, the only team to not have had an official third uniform as of the 2025 season are the Kansas City Chiefs.